godaddy/serverless-aws-servicecatalog/README.md

-### Configure the serveless.yml in your lambda project
+### Configure your Serverless Framework project
 Regardless of how you deployed the CloudFormation above, you now need to copy the output values from CloudFormation to your `serverless.yml` file.
+This is only covering the AWS provider section and assumes you have a complete config for serverless.
+See the [Serverless Framework examples](https://github.com/serverless/examples) for more details.

 1. get the output params
     a. using the cli